Tamsulosin Hydrochloride (tam-SOO-loe-sin hye-droe-KLOR-ide)

-- Make sure your doctor knows if you are also using fluoxetine (Prozac®), ketoconazole (Nizoral®), an H2 blocker such as cimetidine (Tagamet®), or a blood thinner such as warfarin (Coumadin®).
+- Tell your doctor if you are also using cimetidine (Tagamet®), erythromycin (Ery-Tab®), fluoxetine (Prozac®), ketoconazole (Nizoral®), paroxetine (Paxil®), terbinafine (Lamisil®), medicine for erectile dysfunction (such as sildenafil, tadalafil, vardenafil, Cialis®, Levitra®, or Viagra®), or a blood thinner (such as warfarin, Coumadin®).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have kidney disease, liver disease, prostate cancer, low blood pressure, or if you have an allergy to sulfa drugs such as sulfamethoxazole or sulfasoxazole.
+- Make sure your doctor knows if you have kidney disease, liver disease, low blood pressure, prostate cancer, or an allergy to sulfa drugs such as sulfamethoxazole, sulfasalazine, sulfasoxazole, Azulfidine®, Bactrim®, or Septra®.

 - This medicine may make you dizzy or drowsy.
 Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.